 If you own a company or find yourself working in China, then you probably understand the exhausting bureaucracy of Chinese visa renewal.
 Therefore, you should consider applying for a Chinese Green Card.
 That will save you time and energy while lengthening your stay in China, and at the same time allow you to concentrate your efforts on starting a business In China.
-We introduced the New Chinese Green Card in our blog just after the reforms have been announced.

 Who is eligible to receive a green card in China, is it necessary, and what does the process involve?